microsoft/fluentui/packages/react-image/Spec.md

 - Are there any components would need to use Image?
 - Apart from styling, are there any other functionalities for Image?

+  **Conclusion**: Some potential features that Image can have are:

+  - fallback image placeholder when image fails to load
+  - onLoading callback when image fails to load
+  - styling helpers
+    These will be addressed on later iterations when needed

 - Is there any benefit of having Image as a component? (taking into consideration that it is css styling and we will need to maintain it over time.)

+  **Conclusion**: The image component will ensure correct styling and behaviour regardless of the Theme

 ## Prior Art